 - We will support wider awareness raising of all allied health disciplines within existing workstrands of the projects.
 This will include recruiting an allied health outreach officer and redeveloping some of the campaign materials to deliver a wider allied health message, as well as encouraging interdisciplinary approaches to recruitment and delivery through the second round of the challenge fund.
 There will be input from the Allied Health Professions Federation as they have now joined the Programme Board

-- We have launched a second challenge fund, with a budget of £400,000
+- We have launched a second challenge fund, with a broader focus on nursing, midwifery and allied health.
+We will fund 10 projects with a budget of £440,000.
+Read more about the funded projects

-- We will commission a study of male participation in nursing, midwifery and allied health, which will seek to understand current differences in male participation to different NMAH disciplines to help understand and overcome barriers.
+- We have commissioned a study of male participation in nursing and allied health, which will seek to understand current differences in male participation to different healthcare disciplines to help overcome barriers.
+This report is expected to be published in autumn 2019.

 How the programme was developed